BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 ## Phase 3 Deliverables: Analysis & Testing

-* **3.1 [Alpha belief synthesis](https://github.com/BlockScience/InterchainFoundation/blob/master/private_alpha_synthesis_v2.ipynb)** - This notebook provides a battery of tests that examine the synthesis of private & public $alpha$ belief
+* **3.1 [Alpha belief synthesis](https://github.com/BlockScience/InterchainFoundation/blob/master/private_alpha_synthesis_v2.ipynb)** - This notebook provides a battery of tests that examine the synthesis of private & public alpha belief.

-* **3.2 [ixo Pilot Analysis](https://github.com/BlockScience/InterchainFoundation/blob/master/IXO_Chimple_Pilot_Revised.ipynb)** - This notebook provides a series of experiments & simulations for the ixo pilot implementation of Alpha Bonds
+* **3.2 [ixo Pilot Analysis](https://github.com/BlockScience/InterchainFoundation/blob/master/IXO_Chimple_Pilot_Revised.ipynb)** - This notebook provides a series of experiments & simulations for the ixo pilot implementation of Alpha Bonds.

-* **3.3 [cadCAD Model Files](https://github.com/BlockScience/InterchainFoundation/tree/master/src/sim)** - These files compose the cadCAD simulation for this R&D initiative
+* **3.3 [cadCAD Model Files](https://github.com/BlockScience/InterchainFoundation/tree/master/src/sim)** - These files compose the cadCAD simulation.
+Download this if you want to run and play with the simulations locally.

-* **3.4 [Parametric Testing Notebooks](https://github.com/BlockScience/InterchainFoundation/tree/master/parametric_tests)** - Parametric tests were carried out on multiple system properties, which can be explored further in these notebooks.
+* **3.4 [Parametric Testing Notebooks](https://github.com/BlockScience/InterchainFoundation/tree/master/parametric_tests)** - Explore Risk-Adjusted Bonding Curves for yourself by modifying key aspects of the system.

 <br>
 <br>